basecamp/bcx-api/sections/comments.md

 Delete comment
 -------------

-* `DELETE /projects/1/comments/1.json` will delete the comment specified and return `200 OK` if that was successful.
+* `DELETE /projects/1/comments/1.json` will delete the comment specified and return `204 No Content` if that was successful.
 If the user does not have access to delete the comment, you'll see `403 Forbidden`.